sullo/copy-for/README.md

 Commands are defined in the configuration panel.
 Each tool can be customized and saved.
 ![Config Screen](images/config.png)

-Variable replacement in the commands works by parsing values from the request and replacing the ones listed below:
+Variable replacement in the commands works by parsing values from the request and replacing with the ones listed below:
 ```
     {baseurl} - Base URL (protocol and domain)
     {body} - Request body (if present)